 Why you need data as soon as you arrive in Dubai

-Dubai is a city made for moving around with your phone in hand.
-Almost all easy transport goes through apps: Careem and Uber for taxis, the metro map, safari bookings, or timed entry to the Burj Khalifa.
-Without a connection, you're stranded in a huge city where a "short" journey can be 30 minutes by car.
+Dubai is a city designed for being on the go with your phone in hand.
+Almost all easy transportation goes through apps: Careem and Uber for taxis, the metro map, safari bookings, or timed entry to the Burj Khalifa.
+Without a connection, you'll be stranded in a huge city where a "short" trip can be a 30-minute drive.

-Hotel and mall Wi-Fi is inconsistent and insecure: it drops just when you order your return taxi and doesn't cover the street or the desert.
+Hotel and mall Wi-Fi is inconsistent and insecure: it drops out just when you're ordering a taxi back and doesn't cover the street or the desert.
 That's why it's practical to arrive with your own data.
-With a PuraSim eSIM, you download the profile before leaving home, connect upon landing, and forget about looking for physical cards.
-Your carrier's rates in the Emirates are among the most expensive in the world, so avoiding roaming here will save you a shocking bill.
-To understand it clearly, review what roaming is outside Europe.
+With a PuraSim eSIM, you download the profile before leaving home, connect upon landing, and forget about searching for physical SIM cards.
+Your carrier's rates in the Emirates are among the most expensive in the world, so avoiding roaming here means saving yourself a shocking bill.
+To understand it clearly, review what data roaming is outside Europe.

 WhatsApp and calls in the UAE: the big question answered

 It's the most frequently asked question, so let's get straight to the point.
 In the Emirates, voice and video calls over the internet (VoIP) are restricted by regulation.
-Apps like WhatsApp, FaceTime, or Telegram can send messages and photos, but the calling and video calling function is blocked on UAE local networks.
+Apps like WhatsApp, FaceTime, or Telegram can send messages and photos, but the calling and video-calling functions are blocked on local UAE networks.

-The key that almost no one tells you: this block depends on where your internet traffic exits, not your phone.
-Many travel eSIMs don't route your connection through the local Emirati network, but through a server in another country.
-For those apps, it's as if you're outside the UAE, and WhatsApp and FaceTime calls do work.
-This is the big advantage over a local card.
+The key that almost no one talks about: this blocking depends on where your internet traffic exits, not your phone.
+Many travel eSIMs do not route your connection through the local Emirati network, but through a server in another country.
+For these apps, it's as if you were outside the UAE, and WhatsApp and FaceTime calls do work.
+This is the big advantage over a local SIM card.

-To be clear: with a local UAE SIM, you usually CANNOT make video calls; with many travel eSIMs that route traffic externally, you can.
+To be clear: with a local UAE SIM, it's normal that you WON'T be able to video call; with many travel eSIMs that route traffic outside, you will.

-It's not an absolute guarantee, but a consequence of routing.
-If video calls are crucial for you, confirm it with our 24/7 Spanish support.
-More on how to use WhatsApp with an eSIM.
+It's not an absolute guarantee, but a consequence of the routing.
+If video calls are crucial for you, confirm it with our 24/7 Spanish-speaking support.
+If you're interested in better understanding where your traffic travels and what it gains in privacy, read about eSIM, VPN, and travel privacy.

 Coverage and networks in Dubai: Etisalat and du

 The good news is that Dubai is one of the destinations with the best coverage on the planet.
-The country operates with two major carriers, Etisalat (e&) and du, both with 4G/LTE and 5G networks covering the entire city, shopping malls, the metro, and even a good portion of desert roads.
+The country operates with two major carriers, Etisalat (e&) and du, both with 4G/LTE and 5G networks that cover the entire city, shopping malls, the metro, and even a good part of the desert roads.

 A travel eSIM relies on these networks through agreements, so in urban areas, you'll have plenty of speed for maps, streaming, and video calls.
 The signal only weakens where it's logical: in the middle of the desert during a safari, far from the road.
 For the bulk of your trip (city, Marina, Palm, Abu Dhabi), you'll have fiber in your pocket.

-- Etisalat (e&): the historical operator, very broad coverage, and consolidated 5G.
+- Etisalat (e&): the historical operator, extensive coverage, and consolidated 5G.

-- du: the second major operator, also with an excellent 4G/5G network.
+- du: the second major operator, also with excellent 4G/5G network.

-- 5G in Dubai: available almost everywhere in the city if your phone is compatible.
+- 5G in Dubai: available in almost the entire city if your phone is compatible.

-How many GB you need according to your trip to Dubai
+How many GB you need based on your trip to Dubai

 The million-dollar question: how much data should I contract?
-It depends on your usage, but in a visual destination like Dubai, it's easy to underestimate.
-Between photos of the Burj Khalifa, videos for Instagram, Google Maps all day, and video calls home, consumption goes up.
+It depends on your usage, but in a destination as visual as Dubai, it's easy to underestimate.
+Between photos of the Burj Khalifa, Instagram videos, Google Maps all day, and video calls home, consumption goes up.
 This table will guide you:

 | Traveler profile | Days | Recommended data |